What is Geelong United Basketball?

 Do I need to pay a second lot of fees if I play for two teams?

-No you don’t!
-If you have already paid for one lot of fees for Summer 21/22 for each participant, then you do not need to pay it for again.
+No, you don’t!
+If you have already paid for one lot of fees for the season, for each participant, then you do not need to pay it again.
 Unfortunately, the system we are using to collect fees doesn’t recognise that you have already paid for these.
-If you do play for more than one team you will need to contact either Chantal or Liz for a voucher code.
+If you do play for more than one team you will need to contact Liz for a voucher code.

-Please include your full name, and the names of all the teams that you will be participating with in summer 21/22
+Please include your full name and the names of all the teams that you are planning on playing in.

 If you have a query that has not been answered above or if you require further clarification, please contact us: